This post is long but it features many valuable blogging lessons from some very inspiring bloggers. Let’s get started by getting to know our guests:

 How much time do you spend working on it?

 LC: I write in Spanish and in English so that takes more time to blog.
 I think I spend more or less about 3-4 hours per week on taking pictures and writing.
 But then I also spend more time reading other blogs, commenting on other blogs and promoting my blog.
 Also I spent a lot of hours that I can’t count with the site design.
 The usual tasks are taking good pictures, editing, posting and promoting.

-PH: When I first began over three years ago, I spent between 15 and 20 hours per week listening online, researching, writing and promoting my posts.
+PH: When I began over three years ago, I spent between 15 and 20 hours per week listening online, researching, writing and promoting my posts.
 My goal was to reach 50 posts as quick as possible, because it seems the search engines start taking you seriously after 50 posts.
 This meant three to four articles per week, and I believe I wrote nearly 200 in my first year.
 It still is a ton of work, but your knowledge of your niche, social media and the world at large compounds itself through your efforts.

-AR: I write whenever I have free time, mostly during the weekends and holidays.
+AR: I write when I have free time, mostly during the weekends and holidays.
 I wander in the wilderness of a forest, take pictures and pick up the most interesting ones.
 I always feel connected to my images throughout the process, from shooting to publishing.
 My blog allows me to write about this connection.